 Children’s Book Illustration

-In the last year I have been focusing on developing the skills I need to do children’s book illustration, an area that I have wanted to pursue since I was a small person myself.
-I've recently completed Nina Rycroft's Picture Book Illustration e-course, which was such a great experience and so useful that I'm going to do it again later this year.
+During 2019 I completed Nina Rycroft's Picture Book Illustration e-course, which was such a great experience and so useful.
 If you are looking for a course that packs everything you need to know about children's book illustration into 6 weeks of intensive learning and creating, and you would like to be part of an online group in which you can share your progress and receive supportive and constructive feedback, then I can definitely recommend Nina's course.
+Below is one of the illustrations I did for the course.

 Drawing from Life